AdamsLair/duality/.github/PULL_REQUEST_TEMPLATE.md

 5. Work on and discuss change requests from item 4.
 Ping the reviewers when done.
 Loop back to item 4 until resolved.
 6. **Merge**

-This is generally what to expect, but of course we will deviate from and shorten this process where it makes sense: Small PRs might turn out to be instant merges, large PRs might take a few more review roundtrips.
+This is generally what to expect, but we will deviate from this process where it makes sense: Small PRs might turn out to be instant merges, and depending on the topic some review items might not apply.

 -----

-Thank you for your contribution, and looking forward to work with you! :+1:
+Thank you for your contribution, and looking forward to working with you! :+1: